facebook

 If you are experiencing any of the following symptoms, it is time to consult an eye specialist:

-• Your eyelids are interfering with vision.
+• Your eyelids are interfering with your vision.

 • You have chronic headaches or eye strain due to ptosis.